NeuroTechX/ntx_slack_archive/eegdata.md

  >dojeda sorry did you get an answer on the EGI question.
 I missed that earlier.
 I know Jeff Eriksen had some issues previously but it's certainly fixable and I need to do that too:) Where's the EGI reader code from in mne I wonder?

+7/25/2017 5:39 PM

+ **dojeda** :

+ >Well, my problem is just that I don't understand how the values are digitized.
+It seems that everything is loaded correctly and then multiplied by some values named "cals" that come from the EGI header entry named "value_range".
+In my case, the EGI header does not have such information, so the mne-tools uses the default, `1e-6`.
+I just wonder where that comes from and is it reasonable to multiply it by such value.

+>

+>
+The code for the EGI reader is here <https://github.com/mne-tools/mne-python/blob/master/mne/io/egi/egi.py>